top of page

 A cell phone signal booster is a device that amplifies an existing cellular signal.
 These devices are common among people living in rural Canada (among other places).
 In simplest terms, this is how they work:

-A signal booster kit consists of 3 main components; the outside antenna, the amplifier, and the inside antenna, all of which are connected to each other via coax cable.
+A data booster kit consists of 3 main components: the outside antenna, the amplifier, and the inside antenna, all of which are connected to each other via coax cable.
 The external antenna locates and connects to the weak signal directly outside your home.
 It sends that signal to the amplifier which is set up inside your home.
 The amplifier boosts the signal and then sends it to the inside antenna which broadcasts it throughout your home.

 A variety of cell phone signal boosters are available on the market.
 In most cases, the model that's right for you depends on the square footage you intend to cover.
 We'll go more into some more detail regarding how to choose the right signal booster after we discuss data hubs.